 Graduates of the Foundation-Level Electrical program (Entry Level Trades Training) at CNC receive an ITA Certificate of Completion and credit for level one technical training of their apprenticeship.

 Apprentices and employers must register apprenticeships with the ITA.
-For application forms or more information, visit www.itabc.ca or call 1-866-660-6011.
+For application forms or more information, visit

 Note: For up-to-date information on dates for all apprenticeship training at CNC, visit www.tradestrainingbc.ca